 Yu-Chon Kao and Ya-Shu Chen [18] proposed a data locality-aware MapReduce scheduling framework for achieving the guaranteed quality of service to the interactive MapReduce applications.
 Their proposed scheduling mainly aimed to address two scheduling issues namely (i) scheduling a job with multiple map and reduce tasks (achieving end-toend deadline) and (ii) partitioning tasks to data-locality aware cluster resources (maximizing schedulable tasks).
-First Fit Decreasing Packing [19] is a heuristic bin-backing scheduling technique which is designed with an objective of accommodating m number of different task objects into n number of finite resources which reduces the number of resources to be used for the execution of a job.
+First Fit Decreasing Packing [19] is a heuristic bin-backing scheduling technique which is designed with an objective of accommodating m number of different task objects into n number of finite resources in such a way that minimizes the number of resources to be used for the execution.
 Chen He et al. [20] proposed a matchmaking scheduling technique which aimed to improve the data locality by avoiding unnecessary data transmissions.
-It doesnt require the delay factor D. The core idea of their scheduling technique is giving more preference to local map tasks than non-local map tasks.
+It doesn't require the delay factor D. The core idea of their scheduling technique is giving more preference to local map tasks than non-local map tasks.
 A locality marker is included to mark the nodes which ensure that each node gets their local tasks.
-It gives the relaxation for the strict job order for assigning tasks and achieves better performance than delay scheduling technique.
+It also relaxes the strict job order for assignment of tasks and achieves better performance than delay scheduling technique.